Using Webhooks on InEvent

 Gif showing the webhook.find and where to spot the ID and how to use it to see the new actions

-• url: The Webhook endpoint URL.
+• url: The webhook endpoint URL.

 Removing a Webhook from InEvent

-To remove a Webhook from the platform, you can use the webhook.remove method.
-The method takes the WebhookID as an argument.
+To remove a Webhook from the platform, complete the following steps:

-2. Enter the WebhookID of the Webhook you would like to remove into the WebhookID field.
+2. Enter the WebhookID of the webhook you would like to remove into the WebhookID field.

 To obtain your WebhookID, you can find it under the list of previously added webhooks and copy the WebhookID from the json response.